anastassiavybornova/comedy-commons/README.md

 ***

-* Download the slides by clicking on the `.pdf` file above.
+* See the slides by clicking on the `.pdf` file above.
+Download with right-click and "download linked file".
 * Get in touch with by email: [anvy@itu.dk](mailto:anvy@itu.dk)

 ***